mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### coroutine.send(), await, yield & StopIteration

+`asyncio` leverages these 4 components to pass around control.

 `coroutine.send(arg)` is the fundamental method used to start or resume a coroutine.

 If the coroutine was paused and is now being resumed, the argument `arg` will be sent in as the return-value of the `yield` statement which originally paused it.
 When starting a coroutine, or when there's no value to send in, you can use `coroutine.send(None)`.
 The code snippet below illustrates both ways of using `coroutine.send(arg)`.